Office of Small & Disadvantaged Business Utilization

-A new hierarchy for open market procurements was created which places our highest priority with SDVOB followed by VOSB.
-These are followed by certified HUBZone firms, 8(a) participants, and certified Woman-Owned Small Businesses (in no particular order of precedence), all other small businesses, and finally, full and open competitions (unrestricted).
-This procurement authority, and its subsequent implementation, is a logical extension of VA’s mission, to care for our nation’s Veterans.
+A new hierarchy for open market procurements places highest priority with SDVOSBs first, then VOSBs.
+They are followed by certified HUBZone firms, 8(a) participants, and certified Woman-Owned Small Businesses (in no particular order of precedence), all other small businesses, and finally, full and open competitions (unrestricted).
+This procurement authority, and its subsequent implementation, is a logical extension of VA’s mission to care for our Nation’s Veterans.
 VA refers to this program as the Veterans First Contracting Program.
-See VA Acquisition Regulation Part 808, Required Sources of Supplies and Services, for the priorities in acquisition..
+See VA Acquisition Regulation Part 808, Required Sources of Supplies and Services for priorities in purchasing and procurement.

-Verification Guides and Popular Fact Sheets
+Verification Guides and Popular Resources

 - What documents do I need to apply? - Learn what documents are required to apply for Verification.

 Verification Webinars and Town Halls